ironsilk/mSquaredPlex/readme.md

     not be overwritten.
       - User gets notified when the process is finished and how many of the entries were movies, how many were soap series and how many were already in the database.

+    - **Download viewing activity** -> Downloads a .csv with all user activity (imdb ids, titles, seen dates, and ratings)

+    - **Rate a title** -> User can rate titles via the bot.
+        - Rate a new title: Similar to download movie, user provides id, link or movie name, matches the movie and rates it.
+        - Rate seen movies: Bot picks up any unrated movies from DB (after the .csv import for example) and the user can rate them one by one.
+        - PLEX triggered title rate: When a PLEX user finishes watching a movie, he/she will receive a telegram message asking if he wants to rate that movie.

     - **Manage users and authentication** -> User management is done through telegram.